girlguidinghertfordshire/ggherts/_posts/2021-06-07-become-a-peer-educator.md

   display_name: the County Office
 permalink: "/become-a-peer-educator/"
 ---
-Calling all our 14-25 year old members - would you like to make a difference as a Peer Educator?
+Calling all our 14-25 year old members - would you like to make a difference as a peer educator?

 Please visit the [youth opportunities](/youth-opportunities/) page for more information or contact the county peer education coordination lead volunteer via <peereducators@girlguidinghertfordshire.org.uk> to register your interest.